Acropolis of Rhodes Guide – What to see

 2. Nymphaia

 To the east and the south of the Stoa wall, Nymphia comprises of four underground cave-like constructions carved into a rock with entry stairs, connecting passageways, and a wide hole in the middle portion of the building.
-There are spaces for figurines in the inner walls.
-The image is completed by water cisterns and lush vegetation.
-It is a site of leisure and worship.
+There are spaces for figurines in the inner walls, ideal for showcasing after some image editing.
+The image is completed by water cisterns and lush vegetation, offering a serene setting for leisure and worship.

 3. Odeion